onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 197:06
 when I was just 13 and I don't want us
 197:09
-to do that tape script 11.7 good news
+to do that tapescript 11.7 good news
 197:17
 bad news one
 197:21